Towards the merger of Hawking radiating black holes: The extreme mass ratio limit

 We can set the mass $m$ at some initial point $D=D_0$ as $m_0$.
 The mass becomes $m_1$ at point $D=D_1$ ($D_0>D_1$).
 Then we have from the integration of the above equation:

 where $K$ is a positive constant.
 So the mass decreases as the separation $D$ decreases.
 The light hole will evaporate completely with $m_1=0$ at

 before the horizon of the heavy hole is reached (i.e., $D_1>0$).
 The evaporated particles are mainly absorbed by the large hole.
+Note that this locally enhanced evaporation proceeds near the horizon of the heavy hole and it may still remain weak as observed by an observer at infinity due to the huge gravitational redshift.
+But the observer can sense the occurrence of this mass transfer process by observing the dynamics and GW emission of the binary system.

 The result is quite different from that in classical theory, but is similar to the speculations in the Rindler/Tachyon correlation proposed in our previous works \cite{Li:2011ypa,Li:2014jfd} (and its extension to the dS space \cite{Li:2015qmf}).
 The mysterious similarity between the action of a probe particle in Rindler space (the geometry near the horizon of a non-extreme black hole) and the tachyon effective action may suggest that the collapsing process of matter towards a black hole horizon is a tachyon condensation process, with the Hawking temperature equal to the Hagedorn temperature in tachyon field theory.
 The self-energy of the particle will leak to the background spacetime and will be absorbed by the black hole as it moves toward the horizon.
 In terms of the tachyon field theory, the particle will eventually decay completely into massless and massive closed strings (or gravitons in pure gravity) before reaching the horizon.
-Our discussion here thus extends this suggestion to the case of particle-like black holes: a light hole moving towards a massive hole will evaporate or decay completely before reaching the horizon (the Hawking radiation in string theory can be viewed as emission of massless closed strings).
+Our discussion here thus extends this suggestion to the case of particle-like black holes: a light hole moving towards a massive hole will evaporate or decay completely before reaching the horizon.
 The difference is that here the ``particle" is radiating and has temperature.

 It is unknown whether the result holds beyond the large mass ratio limit.
 We guess so if the divergence of the temperature (difference) can not be avoided.
-But this awaits for critical examinations in numerical simulations.
+But this awaits for critical examinations in full-theory numerical simulations.